Best Free Website Monitoring Tools: 7 Options Compared for 2026

 Technical users who want fast check intervals and deep integrations on a free plan.
 Especially good if you also need blacklist monitoring.

-4. Uptime Kuma (Best Self-Hosted Free Monitoring)
+4. Uptime Kuma (Best Open Source Website Monitoring Tool)

 Uptime Kuma GitHub repository page